byuksel/on-the-code/_posts/2014-03-06-emacs-on-steroids-for-python-elpy-el.markdown

 '("marmalade" . "http://marmalade-repo.org/packages/"))
 {% endhighlight %}

-Hit `M-x package-install-packages`, search for elpy by typing C-s elpy.
+Hit `M-x package-install-packages`, search for elpy by typing `C-s elpy`.
 Hit “I” to select, and then hit “X” to execute the installation.
 Package mode now should install about 12 packages.

 Syntax error highligthing shows what error it is when your hover over your mouse on the error.
 But you can also get this message at the cursor.
 If you want this(this is optional), we need to do the same thing for flymake-cursor mode.
-Hit C-s flymake-cursor, hit “I” and then “X” to install the package.
+Hit `C-s flymake-cursor`, hit “I” and then “X” to install the package.

 **3. Add configuration lines to your .emacs**